-We assimilate the present temperature model into Miocene times to restore the prominent thermal features of the lithospheric slab in the SE-Carpathians (Fig. 4).
-Although there is some evidence that the slab was already partly subducted some 75 Myr ago (e.g., Sandulescu,

-1988), the assimilation interval is restricted in this study to the Miocene, because the pre-Miocene evolution of the descending slab, as well as the regional horizontal movements, are poorly known.
-Incorporation of poor knowledge into the assimilation model could result in incorrect scenarios of mantle and lithosphere dynamics in the region.
+We assimilate the present temperature model into Miocene times to restore the prominent thermal features of the lithospheric slab in the SE-Carpathians.
+Although there is some evidence that the slab was already partly subducted some 75 Myr ago (e.g., Sandulescu, 1988), the assimilation interval is restricted in this study to the Miocene, because the pre-Miocene evolution of the descending slab, as well as the regional horizontal movements, are poorly known.
+Incorporation of insufficiently accurate data into the assimilation model could result in incorrect scenarios of mantle and lithosphere dynamics in the region.
+Moreover, to restore the history of pre-Miocene slab subduction, a high-resolution seismic tomography image of the deeper mantle is required (the present image is restricted to the depth of 440 km).
 Therefore, we have avoided assimilation of the data beyond Miocene time.